Removal of Keratosis

-They can be black, brown, or light tan and their texture are usually waxy and scaly.
-They almost feel like they are slightly raised and are usually seen in our back, neck, chest, and head.
+They can be black, brown, or light tan, and their texture is usually waxy and scaly.
+They almost feel slightly raised and are usually seen in our back, neck, chest, and head.

 Although they are not contagious and are pretty harmless even when left untreated, many people opt to remove them because of how unsightly they look.